 - constantly improve the team so that you actually deliver good enough with each story.

-(4) constantly reduce debts
+(4) Constantly reduce debts

 As many others did we started visualizing the debts and allocated some budget to remove debts continuously.
 And suddenly, we did not let them accumulate that much.
-Our velocity slowed down and in consequence, we had to focus even more on the essentials and do less.
+Our velocity slowed down and in consequence, we had to even more focus on the essentials and do less.

-(5) base architecture on a need
+(5) Base architecture on a need

 The classic mistake of course.
 I was recently visiting a project where the product owner team just finalized the initial backlog and the developers finished the thirteenth(!) sprint.
 Guess what the developers did …